 Transforming Social ROI From a Myth Into Reality

-Here’s a question I still get way too often: “What’s the ROI of social media?”
-It’s usually a B2B marketer that’s doing the asking, someone seemingly resigned to spending valuable time and resources on social media without really understanding why.
+Here’s a question I still hear too much: “What’s the ROI of social media?”
+Typically, a B2B marketer asks this.
+Often, they seem to just accept spending time and money on social media.
+However, they might not really understand why they’re doing it.

 We’ll finish up this month’s roundup with Matt Cutts answering the question, “How does Google choose the title for search results?”